omseeth/omseeth.github.io/_posts/2025-08-14-MCoT_sketching.md

 reasoning to enhance AI capabilities.
 It reviews current methods, identifies key gaps such as the lack of sketch-rationale datasets, and proposes advancing the field through targeted data collection, unified multimodal models, and reinforcement learning.
 Applications span education, interactive agents, and embodied AI.
-Ethical considerations include mitigating cultural bias, visual misrepresentation, and inaccuracies in generated sketches.
+Ethical considerations include mitigating cultural bias, and visual misrepresentation in generated sketches.

 ## 1 Introduction